Simeon the Just: Priesthood

-During Simeon's administration seven miracles are said to have taken place.
+During Simeon's administration, seven miracles are said to have occurred.
 A blessing rested (1) on the offering of the first fruits, (2) on the two sacrificial loaves, and (3) on the loaves of showbread, in that, although each priest received a portion no larger than an olive, he ate and was satiated without even consuming the whole of it; (4) the lot cast for God always came into the right hand; (5) the red thread around the neck of the goat or ram became white on Yom Kippur; (6) the light in the Temple never failed; and (7) the fire on the altar required but little wood to keep it burning.

 The Mishnah records that during the priesthood of Simeon the Just, two red heifers were burnt at the sacrificial place built on the Mount of Olives.

 Simeon is said to have held office for forty years.
 On a certain Yom Kippur he came from the Holy of Holies in a sad mood, and when asked the reason, he replied that on every Yom Kippur a figure clothed in white had ushered him into the Holy of Holies and then had escorted him out.
 This time, however, the apparition had been clothed in black and had conducted him in, but had not led him out, a sign that this year was to be his last.
 He is said to have fallen ill soon after, for seven days, and died after Sukkot.